caprica/jquery-orgchart/README.md

 `container` (jQuery element) specifies the element that will contain the chart.

 `copyClasses` (boolean) specifies whether or not CSS classes should be copied from the source list to the associated chart nodes.

+`copyData` (boolean) specifies whether or not data attribute values should be copied from the source list to the associated chart nodes.

+`copyStyles` (boolean) specifies whether or not the CSS "style" attribute values should be copied from the source list to the associated chart nodes.

+`copyTitle` (boolean) specifies whether or not the "title" attribute values should be copied from the source list to the associated chart nodes.

 `depth` (integer) is used in conjunction with `stack` to configure at what level the stacking takes effect.